 - Relevant topics that can lead members to action make on-hold time valuable.
 The caller feels as though she has had a “value-added” experience with your credit union.

 - Easy On Hold has created topical architecture.
-Rather than one track of music that’s under all of your messages, each message has its own track of music wrapped around it.
-Callers enjoy a variety of different ideas that sound different one from the next.
-When the music comes to an end and then the next music starts in, callers are given the queue that new information is on its way.
+Rather than one track of music playing under all of your messages, each message has its own musical stsyle.
+Callers enjoy a variety of different ideas that sound different from the next.
+When the music ends, and the next music starts in, callers are given the variety they need to stay on the line.
 Altogether, you have a really nice listening experience.

-Take the idea of on hold, and then take it with this new topical architecture, and our streaming and this cool portal where you can update your social and you got a beautiful marketing program that just cost a few bucks a day, if even that.
+We took the old idea of on hold messaging and reinvented it with a new topical architecture.
+We use live streams controlled easily in your own fantastic portal.
+Now you’ve got a beautiful marketing program that just costs a few bucks a day if even that.